Online Colleges in Iowa

 Iowa’s online degree programs are supported by several essential distance education organizations.

 The state’s community colleges have a support network of their own.
-The Iowa Community College Online Consortium (ICCOC) connects seven of the Iowa’s community colleges, helping establish quality standards and provide comprehensive online educational opportunities and support across Iowa schools.
+The Iowa Community College Online Consortium (ICCOC) connects six of Iowa’s community colleges, helping establish quality standards and provide comprehensive online educational opportunities and support across Iowa schools.